 Avoid the use of throttling valves and strainers in the suction line.
 Start-up strainers must be removed shortly after startup.
 When the pump is installed below the source of supply, a valve should be installed in the suction line to isolate the pump and to permit pump inspection and maintenance.
 However, never place a valve directly on the suction nozzle of the pump.
-Refer to the Centrifugal Pump IOM Section of the Hydraulic Institute Standards for additional recommendations on suction piping.
+Refer to the Hydraulic Institute Standards for additional recommendations on suction piping.